1919 Polish coup attempt in Lithuania: Coup discovered

-Aftermath and evaluation

-The Lithuanians charged 117 persons during a military trial on December 11–24, 1920.
-Six leaders received life sentences.
+Trial

+The Lithuanians charged 117 persons during a military trial on 11–24 December 1920.
+Of these 117 people, six were kept in prison, one died, 43 escaped, and 67 were released on bail.
+Petras Šniukšta chaired the panel of judges, Juozas Papečkys was the criminal prosecutor, and Stasys Šilingas and Petras Leonas represented Lithuania in a civil suit for damages caused to the telegraph.
+The defendants were represented by Adolf Grajewski, Andrius Bulota, Vladas Požela, and others.

+Six leaders received life sentences (Rajmund Kowalec codename Adam Jóźwik, Jonas Niekrašas, J. Narkevičius, Vladas Kudzevičius, K. Sipavičius, and J. Majevskis).
 Other sentences ranged from 15 years to 8 months in prison.
 At least 15 individuals were acquitted.
+The Lithuanian prosecutor appealed the sentences as too lenient to the Supreme Tribunal of Lithuania.
+In April 1921, the Tribunal upheld sentencing for the main leaders but reduced them for low-ranking PMO members.

+The defendants submitted their own appeals to the Supreme Tribunal, as well as various requests for amnesty and clemency.
+On case-by-case basis, lower ranking PMO members started receiving amnesty by early 1922.
+For example, several prisoners were released on the anniversary of Lithuania's independence on 16 February 1922.
+In 1925, Poland and Lithuania exchanged a number of political prisoners, among them a handful of PMO members.
+By 1928, there were no PMO members in Lithuanian prisons.

+Aftermath and evaluation

-By 1928 there were no PMO members in Lithuanian prisons: some were exchanged for Lithuanian prisoners or released early.
-General Žukauskas was removed from his post as the commander of the Lithuanian Army and had to battle the perceived friendliness to Poland for much of his further career.
+General Žukauskas was removed from his post as the commander of the Lithuanian Army and had to battle the perceived friendliness to Poland for much of his subsequent career.
 The Polish government initially denied that there was any coup; later it admitted that locals planned an uprising, but claimed it had no part in it.
 The coup further strained the Polish–Lithuanian relations, making Lithuanians even more uncompromising and afraid of Polish annexation.

-The planned coup was criticized by historians as unrealistic for the following reasons.
+The planned coup was criticized by historians as unrealistic.
 Piłsudski's plan was based on false assumptions and faulty intelligence, which incorrectly indicated that the Sleževičius government was deeply unpopular, and that the general Lithuanian population was relatively friendly to Poland.
 No notable ethnic Lithuanian politicians declared support for the plan; the plan relied on support from General Žukauskas, but his support was never confirmed; Narutowicz, who was to head the civilian government, was a Pole; the PMO was weak and incapable of taking control if the coup met any significant resistance; and intervention of the Polish army would have led to bloodshed and undermined the idea of a voluntary union or alliance with Poland.
 The only group that supported the coup was the Polish minority in Lithuania, increasingly alienated by Lithuanian government policies.
 However, according to the Lithuanian census of 1923, the minority constituted 3.2% of the population outside the Vilnius Region.
 On the ground, the uprising was doomed by poor communication and the overeagerness of some of the PMO activists.